We look forward to seeing you at the 6th Pharmacoepidemiology Research Network Symposium.

-Medsafe is the New Zealand Medicines and Medical Devices Safety Authority and are responsible for the regulation of medicines and medical devices in New Zealand.
-Medsafe ensures that medicines and medical devices are acceptably safe.
+Medsafe is the New Zealand Medicines and Medical Devices Safety Authority.
+We are responsible for the regulation of medicines and medical devices in New Zealand.
+We ensure that medicines and medical devices are acceptably safe.

-PHARMAC is the New Zealand Government agency that decides which medicines, medical devices etc are subsidised, both in the community and public hospitals.
-The funding for the subsidies comes from District Health Boards.
-PHARMAC’s job is to ensure that New Zealanders get the best health outcomes from money the Government spends on pharmaceuticals, helping keep our health system affordable.
-PHARMAC has a statutory mandate to engage in research — and beyond business-as-usual, we collaborate, support, and fund a range of Health Services Research activities.
-Using research, data, and analysis is important to PHARMAC continuing to get the best value it can from the funding provided.
+PHARMAC is the New Zealand Government agency that decides which medicines and medical devices are subsidised, both in the community and in public hospitals.
+PHARMAC’s job is to ensure that New Zealanders get the best health outcomes from money the Government spends on pharmaceuticals, helping to keep our health system affordable.
+PHARMAC has a strong interest in engaging in and supporting research.
+Research, data, and analysis is important to PHARMAC to help with decision-making and continuing to get the best value it can from the funding provided.